 - It helps in tissue repair, wound healing, bone growth and repair and having healthy skin (3).

-- It is vital in making collagen, a structural protein which is a component of cartilage, bones, tendons and skin (4).
+- It is vital in making collageniXIt is the most abundant protein found in the skin, bones, and connective tissues production , a structural protein which is a component of cartilage, bones, tendons and skin (4).

-- Vitamin C prevents bleeding gums, thus reducing subcutaneous hemorrhages (6).
+- Vitamin C prevents bleeding gums, thus reducing subcutaneous hemorrhagesiXBleeding that occurs under the skin when small blood vessels break and leak blood into the surrounding tissue (6).

-- Vitamin C helps you deal with varicose veins as it arrests cholesterol buildup and removes any toxic substances (7).
+- Vitamin C helps you deal with varicose veins as it arrests cholesterol buildup and removes any toxic substances.

-- Ascorbic acid aids in the proper development of the fetus.
-It helps in the formation of baby’s tissues, strengthens the blood vessels of the placenta, thereby providing more oxygen to the fetus, and lowers the risk of placental abruption (8).
+- Ascorbic acid aids in the proper development of the fetus and placental function.
+It helps in the formation of baby’s tissues, strengthens the blood vessels of the placenta, thereby providing more oxygen to the fetus, and lowers the risk of placental abruptioniXA pregnancy complication characterized by the detachment of the placenta from the uterus before delivery, causing severe complications (7).
+Placental abruption is prevented by vitamin C by improving adhesiveness of the placenta.

 - According to the book 100 Best Foods For Pregnancy, Vitamin C benefits nails and hair of both the mother and fetus.